 Professor Hubbard has been a member of the law faculty since 1973.
 He currently teaches Torts, Jurisprudence, and Land Use Planning.
 In recent years, he has also taught Products Liability, Evidence, and Criminal Law.
 Before joining the faculty, Professor Hubbard was an associate at Mudge, Rose, Gutherie and Alexander (New York City) and was a staff attorney with Community Legal Services Program (Austin, Texas).
 He graduated Phi Beta Kappa from Davidson College.
 He received a JD from New York University School of Law and a LLM from Yale Law School.

 Professor Hubbard has written books on tort law and criminal law and has published dozens of articles and book chapters on criminal law, jurisprudence, torts, and land use planning.
 As a legal realist, he actively relates his scholarship to the world outside the law school.
-For example, his interest in land use planning includes working on a drafting committee for recent amendments to the South Carolina zoning enabling act, serving as chair of the Columbia Planning Commission, and working with neighborhood organizations in zoning matters.
+For example, his interest in land use planning includes working on a drafting committee for recent amendments to the South Carolina zoning enabling act, serving as chair of the Columbia Planning Commission in the 1990s and as vice-chair of the Board of Zoning Appeals currently, and working with neighborhood organizations in zoning matters.